-The reporting of service hours by each Greek organization will be documented on theink under their chapter's page.
-It is the chapter's responsibility to document all of their members hours under their page cumulatively, and keep them regularly reported on their page.
-Service hours within the chapter are declared by the Community Service chairman of that chapter.
+It is the chapter's responsibility to document all of their members hours via their chapter on theLink.
+Service hours within the chapter are declared by the community service chairman of that chapter.

-Philanthropy includes any event or program where they are raising awareness, money, and goods to donate with no financial or material reward to themselves.
+Philanthropy donation forms can be submitted under the forms on the Greek Life page on the Link.
+Philanthropy includes any event or program intended to raise awareness, money, and/or goods to donate with no financial or material rewards.